exize1/Opensea-home-page/README.md

 I think there is two main things that made me build their home page:

 Before the Fullstack course I'm taking right now, I was really into NFTs, I was trading, investing and even taking part in building a real NFT collection (which includs building community, roadmap, art and much more, but we'll keep it for another time), so I spent a lot of time on Opensea.
-It was clear to me the moment I learned in the course about "Bootstap" - Opensea were built with Bootstrap!
+It was clear to me the moment I was taught in the course about "Bootstap" - Opensea were built with Bootstrap!

 I was amaized by the idea of being able to build this application by myself, and with a framwork that make the UI designe so simple.
 So I decided to practice my UI skills with bootstrap, and build the Opensea home page outside of the course